 Some states require a shorter pay period.
 If your business has employees in multiple states, it can be more trouble than it is worth to pay some employees monthly and alter the others depending on their state laws.

 Monthly reports are created by accountants, therefore you may find that semi-monthly is easier.
-It should be noted that the last paycheck of every month will typically end on the last day of the month.
+It should be noted that the last pay period of every month will typically end on the last day of the month.
 Many employers find that deductions are easier on this system.

 Semi-monthly schedules help workers plan in advance.
 Companies with mainly hourly employees may find that overtime makes calculations tougher to decipher when based on previous pay periods.

 Payroll managers have to take note, however.
-Unlike bi weekly pay, wherein payday occurs on the same day every fortnight, a semimonthly schedule could fall on a non-business day.
+Unlike bi-weekly pay, wherein payday occurs on the same day every two weeks, a semi-monthly schedule could fall on a non-business day.
 This might call for last-minute amendments.
 When payday is during the weekend, most employers choose to compensate their employees beforehand.

 But understanding people matters in your decision making.
 According to the Bureau of Labor Statistics, a weekly pay period is favored by 70 percent of construction firms and 50 percent of manufacturing companies.
-This cadence is also the top choice for hourly employees too, because there’s not much lag time between doing the work and getting paid.
+This schedule is also the top choice for hourly employees, too, because there’s not much lag time between doing the work and getting paid.

 Pay Period "Leap Years”

 Certain years have additional pay periods for employees.
-This is referred to as “pay period leap year” This occurrence only involves employees on a salary who are paid bi-weekly.
+This is referred to as a “pay period leap year,” and it involves only employees on a salary who are paid bi-weekly.
 It is also conceivable to have a 27th pay period in the year.

 Pay Periods for Salaried Employees

-Some employers prefer to pay less often to lower payroll costs.
-However, employees prefer to receive pay more occasionally because it is less challenging to budget with shorter wait times between receiving paychecks.
+Some employers prefer to pay less often in order to lower payroll costs.
+However, employees prefer to receive pay more often because it is less challenging to budget with shorter wait times between receiving paychecks.